wadedismukes/treeducken_deprecated/README.md

 # Installing treeducken

-To install `treeducken`, clone the repository by doing the following:
+To install treeducken, clone the repository by doing the following:

 ```
 	git clone https://github.com/wadedismukes/treeducken.git